-Furnham, Adrian and Swami, Viren and Arteche, Adriane and Chamorro-Premuzic, Tomas (2008) Cognitive ability, learning approaches and personality correlates of general knowledge.
+Furnham, Adrian, Swami, Viren, Arteche, Adriane and Chamorro-Premuzic, Tomas (2008) Cognitive ability, learning approaches and personality correlates of general knowledge.
 Educational Psychology, 28 (4). pp. 427-437.
 ISSN 0144-3410Full text not available from this repository.

 The relationship between general knowledge (GK) and cognitive ability (IQ and abstract reasoning), learning approaches, and personality ('big five' traits and typical intellectual engagement) was investigated in a sample of 101 British undergraduates.
 As predicted, GK was positively correlated with cognitive ability (more so with IQ than with abstract reasoning), typical intellectual engagement, and openness to experience.
 A hierarchical regression showed that IQ was the strongest predictor of GK, explaining 26% of GK variance.
 However, openness (15%) added incremental validity to the variance explained.
 These results are discussed in relation to previous findings in the field of GK and the personality-intelligence interface.

-|Subjects:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|